-Firmware update blunder bricks hundreds of homes' 'smart' locks
+Firmware update blunder bricks hundreds of home 'smart' locks

-Automatic over-the-air upgrade will knacker gear for at least five days
+Automatic over-the-air upgrade will knacker front-door gear for at least five days

 Hardware biz Lockstate has managed to brick hundreds of internet-connected so-called smart locks on people's front doors with a bad firmware update.